snap-one/docs-driverworks-api/source/includes/11_ir/_2-SendIRStart.md

 ### Usage Note

-Failure to call the SendIRStop function will cause the IR code to be sent continually, which (in the case of volume ramps) could be catastrophic to equipment.
+Failure to call the [SendIRStop][1] function will cause the IR code to be sent continually, which (in the case of volume ramps) could be catastrophic to equipment.
 The IR code to send must be declared as an `<ircode\>` in the `<irsection\>` of the driver file.